digitaltrails/vdu_controls/README.md

 include the consumption of NVRAM write cycles, stressing the VDU power-supply, or increasing the LED panel burn-in.

-I have one 15 year old VDU for which settings can be altered, but extended loss of power restores the factory defaults.
-This VDU was used extensively for testing over the past four years, that gives credence to the possibility of exhausting NVRAM write cycles (at least in VDUs of that vintage).
+I have a VDU manufactured in 2010 that allows settings to be adjusted, but reverts to factory defaults whenever it loses power.
+This VDU was used intensively for testing vdu_controls over the past four years.
+This gives credence to the possibility of exhausting VDU NVRAM, at least in VDUs of that vintage.

-All that said, ``vdu_controls`` does include a number of features that can be used to reduce the overall frequency of adjustments:
+All that said, ``vdu_controls`` does include a number of features that can be used to reduce the frequency of writes to VDU NVRAM:

 #### Inbuilt mitigations: